Does Hertz Global Holdings (HTZ) Pay a Dividend? (2026)

 The bottom line on the HTZ dividend

-Hertz Global Holdings (HTZ) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Hertz Global Holdings (HTZ) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the HTZ guide.
 Walnut can show how HTZ fits your real portfolio.
 It is not an investment adviser.

 FAQ